-SCC is more common in Africa, Asia and South America (almost 10% as against 0.5 per 1, 00,000 in USA) most likely due to unequivocal influence of predominant HPV 16, 18 infections.
+SCC is more common in Africa, Asia, and South America (almost 10% as against 0.5 per 1,00,000 in the USA) and is most likely due to the unequivocal influence of predominant HPV 16, 18 infections.
 IHC detects altered p16INK4a protein in these patients.

-An elderly, unmarried male in his sixth decade with history of late circumcision is prone for SCC.
-Other predisposing factors cited include promiscuous sexual behavior, multiple sex partners, tobacco use and poor hygiene.
+An elderly, unmarried male in his sixth decade with a history of late circumcision is prone to SCC.
+Other predisposing factors cited include promiscuous sexual behavior, multiple sex partners, tobacco use, and poor hygiene.

 |Glans and prepuce||About 9%|

-Lymphatic spread for SCC follows the normal drainage pattern of penis.
-It transgresses the local limits and spreads to superficial nodes and then progressed to deep inguinal and subsequently the external iliac lymph nodes.
+Lymphatic spread for SCC follows the regular drainage pattern of the penis.
+It transgresses the local limits and spreads to superficial nodes and then progressed to deep inguinal and, subsequently the external iliac lymph nodes.

-There are 2 grading mechanisms available for SCC.
+There are two grading mechanisms available for SCC.